Armenia in the Eurovision Song Contest 2022: Internal selection

-The Armenian entry for the Eurovision Song Contest 2022 was internally selected by the AMPTV together with local and international focus groups which included music professionals and Eurovision fans.
+AMPTV internally selected its entry for the Eurovision Song Contest 2022 together with local and international focus groups which included music professionals and Eurovision fans.
 Among acts rumoured by several Armenian media sites to be considered by the broadcaster were Athena Manoukian, Kamil Show, Rosa Linn and Saro Gevorgyan, the latter who submitted the song "Wicked Stranger" and was shortlisted along with Linn.
 Reports in February 2022 that Rosa Linn had been selected was denied by AMPTV, with the broadcaster's Head of Public Relations and Digital Communication Anna Ohanyan stating that no decision had been made yet and that the name of the artist would be announced in March 2022.